skip to main content

 However, partial exemption can be claimed for the total number of days that you were not an Australian tax resident during that tax year.

-Some actions to do this will include;
+Ways to do this will include:

-- Showing you purchased a one-way ticket to leave Australia to demonstrate your lack of intentions to return to live in Australia at any time.
+• Showing you purchased a one-way ticket to leave Australia to demonstrate your lack of intentions to return to live in Australia at any time

 Temporary Australian tax residence and exemptions

-An exemption from Australian tax on certain income is available for individuals, potentially expats, who qualify as a temporary resident.
 Temporary residents are generally exempt from Australian tax on foreign-source investment income (but not foreign employment income) and capital gains realised on assets that are not taxable Australian property (TAP).

 Speak to an Australian tax specialist to determine your tax residence status